THE WORLD IS BIGGER THAN YOUR BACKYARD.

 We live in an area filled with many different types of wildlife.
 Through our wildlife program, we discuss the types of animals in the area, their habits and their diets.
 Our trained staff offers solutions for wildlife problems often encountered in our area.
 Safety issues are also covered, including bite prevention and rabies.
 Rattlesnake, mountain lion and bear safety are included in the presentation.

-All the wildlife mentioned in the tips section has the potential to carry rabies.
-This is a virus which can only be transmitted through a bite which breaks the skin or comes in contact with bodily fluids of an infected animal.
+All the mammals mentioned in our wildlife brochure above have the potential to carry rabies.
+This is a virus that can only be transmitted through a bite that breaks the skin or by coming into contact with the bodily fluids of an infected animal.
 Rabies may affect you as well as your family pet.

-Some symptoms of a rabid animal include the inability to drink water, frothing at the mouth, a staggered walk or walking in circles and even the tendency for a normally gentle pet to act vicious.
-If you or your animals have come in contact with wildlife that results in a bite or contact with bodily fluids, please report it immediately.
-The Inland Valley Humane Society & S.P.C.A. and the Health Department monitor any possibly rabies situation very carefully.
+Some symptoms of a rabid animal include the inability to drink water, “frothing” at the mouth, a staggered walk or walking in circles and even the tendency for a normally gentle pet to act viciously.
+If you or your animals have come into contact with wildlife which results in a bite or contact with bodily fluids, please report it immediately.
+The Inland Valley Humane Society & S.P.C.A. and the Health Department monitor any possible rabies situation very carefully.
 For their protection, all adult dogs and cats should be vaccinated against rabies once every 3 years unless recommended otherwise by your veterinarian.